retrogamecorps/s30-add-on-pack/README.md

 ## Notes and Known Issues

+- Be sure to use the new "safe shutdown" method.
+If you cycle through your available systems, you will see a screen with a power switch icon and the word 'shutdown'.
+Press the A button to safely shutdown your system without using your power button.
+The best way to think of this is that you will use the POWER button to turn ON your system, and the shutdown icon to power OFF your system.
+This will ensure that your saves and configuration files persist.
-- I recommend *not* powering off the system while mid-game.
-Tap the power button and select "Close Content" to go to the main menu, then power down.
-If you power down during a game, the retroarch-core-options.cfg file will get overwritten, and you will lose some functionality (green colorization in GB, high resolution in Dreamcast).
+- If you power down the system without using the safe shutdown method, the retroarch-core-options.cfg file may get overwritten, and you will lose some functionality (green colorization in GB, high resolution in Dreamcast).
 If this happens to you, paste this code in the emus/retro/retroarch-core-options.cfg file on your SD card: https://github.com/retrogamecorps/s30-add-on-pack/blob/main/retro/retroarch-core-options.cfg
 - L2 and R2 are not assigned in RetroArch, and I cannot figure out how to assign them since we're locked out of the RetroArch menu.
 For this reason, I am still using the PS1 emulator that shipped with the S30 device.
-- Unfortunately, save files do not seem to be persistent via normal use, something with the power-down system on the device will wipe save files (similar to the core options file issue above).
-But discord user VinceHase has figured out that if you save a game, then select "Close Content" to close the game down, and then immediately open up any other ROM from a different emulator/system before powering off the device, the save game for that first ROM will save.
-It's a bit of a workaround, but this seems to be the only way to predictably save your games.
 - If you are not satisfied by the full-screen aspect ratio for every system, you can change it yourself relatively easily.
 Check out my writen guide for detailed instructions: https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/
 - If you are interested in adding your own RetroArch cores to this device, they are running cores from this repo: https://github.com/bite-your-idols/Gamestarter/tree/master/packages/libretro-cores-RPi

 ## Changelog

+<b>v1.7 (29JAN2021)</b><br>

+- New safe shutdown method to preserve saves and configuration files.
+Thank you to DaMikki for the solution.
+- Added epicnoir theme to optional themes, thank you to TetrisSQC for the work.

+For users coming from v1.6 of this pack, you need to perform the following steps to implement safe shutdown:

+- Move the 'softshutdown' folder in this package to the 'emus' directory of your SD card.
+- Move the emulators/99 shutdown (System) file from this pack to the sections/emulators directory of your SD card
+- Move the wallpapers/poweroff.png file from this pack to the skins/Default/wallpapers directory of your SD card

+Users coming from v1.5 or earlier, be sure to also perform the steps indicated on the v1.6 update.

 <b>v1.6 (25JAN2021)</b><br>
 This update fixes a number of issues related to aspect ratio and Dreamcast buttons.